-Shuttle vans such as Costa Rica Shuttle not only can transport you from airport to hotel (and vice versa) but also between major tourist sites.
+Shuttle vans such as Easy Ride not only can transport you from airport to hotel (and vice versa) but also between major tourist sites.
 You can reserve vans for private charters or tag along on shared departures.

 Costa Rica by Taxi